 Asked if a ‘duty to cooperate’ would help?
 LF thought not..
 Lots of groups form NF just so that nobody else will.
 Or they form one and then don’t progress.
 Would be a waste of LPA resources.

-Sara Dominode, Citiesmode.
+SaraDilmamode, Citiesmode.
 Project: “We Plan London”